Pete Beiden Field at Bob Bennett Stadium: History

-Originally known as Varsity Park, the field was dedicated in 1972 to Pete Beiden, Fresno State baseball coach from 1948–1969.
+Originally known as Varsity Park, the field was dedicated in 1972 to Pete Beiden, Fresno State baseball coach from 1948 to 1969.
 Beiden, who led the program to 600 wins in his 21 seasons, was inducted in 1972 into the College Baseball Coaches Association Hall of Fame.

 Stadium lighting was installed in 1969 and updated in 1996.
 In 1983, the venue underwent a $2.2 million redesign.
 In 1998, a new scoreboard, PA system, and bleacher sections along both foul lines were added.
 In 1999, the natural grass infield was renovated.
 In 2004, the left field bleacher section (added in 1998) was removed to allow for indoor batting cages and a clubhouse to be built.
 Following the 2010 season, further renovations added a turf "halo" surrounding the infield and a new sound system.

 As of the end of the 2009 season, Fresno State has a 1,023–439–1 (.699) all-time record at Beiden Field.

 Fresno State hosted the 2013 Mountain West Conference baseball tournament at the stadium from May 22 through 26, at the conclusion of their first season in the Mountain West Conference.